 - A “pass” requires all tests to execute without errors and return expected outputs

-- Metrics like pass@1 (single attempt success) and pass@100 (best of 100 samples) capture different capability dimensions
+- Metrics like pass@1 (single attempt success) and pass@k (best of k samples) capture different capability dimensions

 Contamination-Resistant Evaluation